BellaLi-code/the-shattered-crown-product-delivery/README.md

 The objective was to replicate an industry-grade Scrum workflow, incorporating structured backlog hierarchy, sprint cadence governance, risk management, release oversight, and stakeholder transparency mechanisms.

-This project simulates real-world product delivery management beyond academic task tracking.
+This project represents a structured Agile product delivery framework applied to a milestone-driven development initiative.

 ---